 Join us as we backpack and discover the areas of the Big South Fork of the Cumberland wilderness area.
-You and the rest of the group will carry everything you need on your back.
+You and the rest of the group will carry everything you need for our adventure in our backpacks.

 Ignite Outdoors Wilderness Canoeing

 Join us as we embark on a mutli-day, self-supported canoe trip.
-That’s right, everything you need goes into your canoe as you adventure down a scenic moutain river.
+That’s right, everything you need goes into your canoe as you adventure down a scenic river canyon.

 As a general suggestion, we encourage ALL Ignite participants to get the COVID-19 vaccine prior to the program.
 This will ensure the best possible program experience.
 According to CDC guidelines, the vaccine does not become fully effective until two weeks after you receive it (for the two-shot vaccines, two weeks after the final shot).